fivetran/dbt_google_play_source/models/docs.md

 The daily count of newly purchased subscriptions.
 {% enddocs %}

+{% docs traffic_source %}
+How the user got to your store listing: Google Play search, Third-party referral, Google Play explore, or Other.
+{% enddocs %}

 {% docs country %}
 Two-letter abbreviation of the country where the user’s Google account is registered.
 {% enddocs %}